ahawkins/website/content/guide/datadog.md

 2. Nginx status check (for uptime monitoring)
 3. Log parsing (so logs make sense out of the box)
 4. Overall http check (for uptime monitoring)
+5. OpenTracing with Datadog[^1]

+[^1]:
+    This setup assumes DD is running on the cluster deployed as a `DaemonSet`.
+The agent is accessible on the host IP.
+This seems like the current best practice.
+The `config` values support env var values here, so export `DD_TRACE_AGENT_HOSTNAME` on the pods via `extraEnvs`.

 These values are tested against Helm chart `3.34.0` release in July 2021.